 TouchBistro has an A+ rating on the Better Business Bureau.
 But as with most large companies, there are some negative comments about the business online.
 Many of these negative comments revolve around long waiting times and inconsistent customer service.
 However, you’re not going to find customer support that is one hundred percent perfect all the time.
 But this isn’t an issue related to the platform itself.

 As you can probably tell, TouchBistro is by and large one of the most popular POS systems for restaurants on the market.
 With its range of features and credit card processing solutions, you’ll be able to scale this system to fit businesses of any size.
 Its hyper-focus on the restaurant niche ensures it has the solutions you need to improve your current operations.

-If you decide to work with Touch Bistro, you’ll benefit from a feature-rich iPad-based system with ongoing software updates included and 24/7 support.
+If you decide to work with Touch Bistro, you’ll benefit from a feature-rich iPad-based restaurant management system with ongoing software updates included and 24/7 support.
 While its current integration limits do restrict you to a few add-ons, the rest of the service is perfect for both new and seasoned business owners.

 Keep in mind: TouchBistro offers free demos of its platform if you want to try out its system before you make any commitments.
-It’s an excellent way to get a feel for the platform before you hand over any money!
+It’s an excellent way to get a feel for the software before you hand over any money!

 What is TouchBistro?